When it comes to booking Qantas reward seats, knowing a few tricks can give you a big advantage.

 Qantas batch seat releases

-For most Qantas international flights, by far the best way to book reward seats is when Qantas releases a large batch at once.
+For most Qantas international flights, by far the best way to book Classic reward seats is when Qantas releases a batch at once.

-Often, these batch releases are not announced ahead of time, which makes it hard to plan.
-The business and first class seats are also snapped up within a few hours.
+Typically, these batch releases are not announced ahead of time, which makes it hard to plan.
+The business and first class seats are also snapped up within a few hours, so you really need to monitor availability closely or sign up for one of the many reward seat alert services that are around (you can Google them).

 Partner airlines